Mercedes-Benz W194

 The Mercedes-Benz W194 (also called 300 SL) is an endurance racer produced by Mercedes-Benz for the 1952 Sportscar racing season, its first after World War II.

 Powered by the 3.0 litre SOHC straight-6 M194 engine, it ran off an impressive string of victories that included 24 Hours of Le Mans, Bern-Bremgarten, the Eifelrennen at Nürburgring, and Mexico's Carrera Panamericana.

 Only ten W194s were made.
 This led to the iconic Mercedes 300 SL W198 Gullwing road car in 1954.
-The W194 was succeeded by the Mercedes-Benz 300 SLR in 1955.
+The W194 was succeeded, as race car, by the W196 Mercedes-Benz 300 SLR in 1955.

 Design

 The racing W194 300 SL was built around a mere 140–150-pound welded SAE 4130 steel tube spaceframe chassis to offset the relatively underpowered M194 engine.
 Designed by Daimler-Benz's chief developing engineer, Rudolf Uhlenhaut, the metal skeleton saved weight while still providing a high level of strength.
-Since it enveloped the passenger compartment traditional doors were impossible, giving birth to the model's distinctive gull-wing arrangement.
+Since it enveloped the passenger compartment traditional doors were impossible, giving birth to the model's distinctive gull-wing arrangement, with the doors not yet cut into the top half of the car's side.
+In the first versions only the windows opened, but Le Mans demanded bigger doors, thus new chassis had to be made.